ArnoutHillen/transformers-mlp-pruning/README.md

-The adapted BERT model is located in
+The changes to the BERT model are made to src/transformers/models/bert/modelling_bert.py

 # Steps to prune a BERT model.